Graph-Loc: Robust Graph-Based LiDAR Pose Tracking with Compact Structural Map Priors under Low Observability and Occlusion: EXPERIMENTS

 Across datasets, the \textbf{unbalanced optimal transport} module is the most critical.
 Removing it causes the largest and most consistent degradation on both KITTI and ERPoT, even though these benchmarks are static or near-static.
-In the ablated setting without unbalanced optimal transport, correspondences are computed using the same nearest-neighbor association scheme as ERPoT \cite{gao2025erpot}, i.e., each feature selects its closest candidate under the current pose estimate and the pose is refined by iterative re-alignment.
+In the ablated setting without unbalanced optimal transport, correspondences are computed using the same nearest-neighbor association scheme as ERPoT~\cite{gao2025erpot}, i.e., each feature selects its closest candidate under the current pose estimate and the pose is refined by iterative re-alignment.
 The clear performance gap indicates that local nearest-neighbor decisions are particularly brittle in repetitive or weakly distinctive structures, whereas the global transport plan provides substantially more reliable association signals for pose tracking.

 The \textbf{degeneracy-aware delayed optimization} becomes especially important in structurally degenerate segments.
-While robust matching provides reliable correspondences, the pose update can still be ill-conditioned when the visible structure offers weak constraints (e.g., long corridors or dominant parallel boundaries).
-This effect is most evident in the controlled indoor simulation: disabling the delayed optimization leads to a pronounced performance drop, and the gap grows as occlusion increases (CMU\_5 and CMU\_20).
-By damping updates along weakly observable directions and postponing aggressive corrections until sufficient constraints accumulate, the delayed optimization stabilizes tracking under low observability.
+While robust matching provides reliable correspondences, the pose update can still be ill-conditioned when the visible structure offers weak constraints, such as long corridors or dominant parallel boundaries.
+This effect is most evident in CMU-EXPLORATION: disabling the delayed optimization leads to a pronounced performance drop, and the gap grows as occlusion increases from CMU-Static to CMU-Heavy.
+By damping updates along weakly observable directions and postponing aggressive corrections until sufficient constraints accumulate, the delayed optimization stabilizes tracking under low-observability conditions.

 The \textbf{dynamic filtering} module mainly improves robustness under dynamics.
-Since KITTI, ERPoT, and CMU\_0 are static or quasi-static, removing dynamic filtering yields a comparatively smaller change there.
-Its contribution is expected to be more pronounced when dynamic occluders and clutter introduce transient returns and fragment measurements, where filtering suppresses unreliable features and reduces the burden on subsequent matching and optimization.
+Since KITTI, ERPoT, and CMU-Static are static or quasi-static, removing dynamic filtering yields a comparatively smaller change there.
+Under dynamic occlusions, however, transient returns and fragmented observations increase the burden on association and pose refinement.
+By suppressing unreliable dynamic features before association, dynamic filtering preserves cleaner structural cues and reduces the burden on subsequent graph association and optimization.